- View All Bare Root Fruit Trees ( Ready for Sale )

 How do I plant my Bare Root Trees?

 Dig a hole that is at least twice the size of the root ball, remember do not leave your bare rooted tree lying in the sun while you are busy digging the hole.
 Free drainage is vital for the health of all trees so make sure that the soils is rich, fertile and drains freely.
 If necessary you may need to add some compost or mound your planting site if you have heavy clay soil.
 It is important that you do not plant the tree any deeper that it was originally grown in the soil, look for a change in colour at the base of the stem, this will indicate where the previous soil line has been, plant it to the same depth, never deeper.
 Spread the roots out in a natural fashion, if necessary a little mound of soil in the centre of your hole will help you to hold the tree at the correct planting height.
-Back fill with soil, gently shaking the trunk of your tree as you are back filling will help the soil to fill between the roots.
+Back fill with soil.
+Gently shaking the trunk of your tree as you are back filling will help the soil to fill between the roots.
 Water in well, this removes any pockets of air and settles the soil around the roots.
-If the tree feels loose in the ground place two stakes in the ground either side of your tree well away the root zone and loosely tie the tree to the stakes with a soft cloth tie in a figure of 8 around the trunk of your tree.
-Mulch well with organic mulch like Lucerne hay, this will break down and feed your tree but remember it needs to be kept away from the trunk of the tree.
+If the tree feels loose in the ground, place two stakes in the ground either side of your tree well away the root zone and loosely tie the tree to the stakes with a soft cloth tie in a figure of 8 around the trunk of your tree.
+Mulch well with a mix of organic mulch like lucerne hay, barley straw, grass clippings, small amounts of wood chip of different sizes and/or pruning materials from your garden.
+This will conserve moisture, regulate soil temperature, break down and feed your tree and the soil.
+Remember it needs to be kept away from the trunk of the tree.
 Do not fertilize your tree until it begins to break dormancy in the spring time.

 How long do Bare Root Fruit Trees take to fruit